Donald Trump must be held responsible for inciting today’s terrorism

 Far from it.

-MAGA die-hards in fatigues stormed Washington, D.C. in droves, from all around the country, ostensibly to protest the day’s scheduled count of President-Elect Joe Biden’s electoral college votes.
+MAGA die-hards in fatigues stormed Washington, D.C., in droves, from all around the country, ostensibly to protest the day’s scheduled count of President-elect Joe Biden’s electoral college votes.
 Meanwhile, a disgraceful plurality of GOP Senators and Representatives stood on the Senate floor, making a futile play to reject those votes, another form of protest.

-Outside, at a rally, Eric Trump and Donald Trump Jr threatened the political futures of any GOP politicians who were not making their own splashy protests on the Senate floor, perfectly mimicking their father’s familiar extortion tactics.
-And as for the outgoing president himself, Trump took the stage at the D.C. rally, hanging his chances of overturning the election on VP Mike Pence, who was simultaneously tweeting that he would not be of any help in the matter.
+Outside, at a rally, Eric Trump and Donald Trump Jr. threatened the political futures of any GOP politicians who were not making their own splashy protests on the Senate floor, mimicking their father’s familiar extortion tactics perfectly.
+And as for the outgoing president himself, Trump took the stage at the D.C. rally, hanging his chances of overturning the election on Vice President Mike Pence, who was simultaneously tweeting that he would not be of any help in the matter.

 The so-called party of personal responsibility and law and order was trying to evade its own electoral consequences—while also riling up thousands of suggestible supporters nearby.